abisop/nuttx-docs/en/components/paging.md

 The following declarations will be added.

 -   `g_waitingforfill`.
 A doubly linked list that will be used to implement a prioritized list of the TCBs of tasks that are waiting for a page fill.
 -   `g_pgworker`.
 The *process* ID of the thread that will perform the page fills

 During OS initialization in `sched/init/nx_start.c`, the following steps will be performed:

 -   The `g_waitingforfill` queue will be initialized.
 -   The special, page fill worker thread, will be started.
 The `pid` of the page will worker thread will be saved in `g_pgworker`.
-Note that we need a special worker thread to perform fills; we cannot use the "generic" worker thread facility because we cannot be assured that all actions called by that worker thread will always be resident in memory.
+Note that we need a special worker thread to perform fills; we cannot use the
+    \"generic\" worker thread facility because we cannot be assured that all actions called by that worker thread will always be resident in memory.